• Skip to primary navigation

 Hypertufa is meant to live outside, and should develop a nice patina over time.
 It is extremely durable and can survive hot and freezing weather, dry or humid climates.

-I also took the opportunity to swap out our raggedy old coir doormat with this larger turf mat that will hopefully hold up better in our rainy summers.
+I also took the opportunity to swap out our raggedy old coir doormat with this more durable larger turf mat that has held up beautifully.
 I love those chic black stripes!

 Verdict